Lord Commander’s Buttered Turnips | Game of Thrones Inspired Recipes

 We already know that the Night King has breached the Wall, so it’s inevitable that he’ll soon be making his way to Winterfell to fight the Starks and reclaim the lands of the living for himself.
 What the Night King actually wants – and why the White Walkers returned at all – is a mystery that I’m positive will be revealed to us in the final season.

 Though food is now becoming scarce as winter approaches, root vegetables like turnips stand up against the cold and are versatile enough to be cooked in a variety of ways.
 These turnips are cooked until they are as soft as butter – which is why they are called as such.
-Though actual butter sauce is the secret to the perfect buttered turnips – but that’s a tip straight from the Wildlings.
+The secret to perfect buttered turnips is an actual butter sauce – a tip straight from the Wildlings.

 Whether you are supping at the Wall or at Winterfell, you can almost be assured that buttered turnips will be on the menu.
 They are as tasty as they are easy to cook – and Lord Commander knows, the easier the meal to prep, the faster his men can be fed, the stronger the army against the Night King.